 As an academic leader, your role is crucial in supporting your faculty members’ research programs.
 In this studio, facilitators from the Office of Research Services and the Office of the Vice-President Research will guide a discussion of current research challenges, implications for leaders, and available resources.
 For example, how can the University support research in your unit?
 What do you do when a new faculty member has trouble accessing their research funding or getting their lab set up?
 Should you be concerned if graduate students are working for a faculty member’s new company?
 Who should you call if a colleague at another institution wants to sign an affiliation agreement with your department?
 Bring your questions and challenges to this critical event.
 Lunch provided.

-The University is committed to the need for community engagement and innovation.
-This studio will focus on the “why” of strategic community partnerships – and discuss strategies for developing effective partnerships and troubleshooting when partnerships go awry.
+The University is committed to community engagement and innovation.
+The benefits of community engagement are obvious: fulfilling the university’s social accountability mandate, ensuring research is relevant to communities, ensuring curriculum is relevant to communities and supporting relevant workplace based learning.
+But what does this mean for your unit – and how do you create successful community partnerships that work for the University – and your community partner?
+This studio will focus on the benefits and risks of community engagement and will explore strategies and steps for developing effective partnerships (including troubleshooting when partnerships go awry).
 Facilitators and participants will share successes, opportunities, and lessons learned.
-Before the studio, please think about the existing and potential partnerships in your unit/portfolio, and come prepared to discuss how they could be made more effective.
+Before the studio, please think about the existing and potential community engagement partnerships in your unit/portfolio, and come prepared to discuss what worked well and how these partnerships could be made more effective.
 Lunch provided.

 Managing a Crisis